Note

 )

-# decision variables: the acceptance ratio of simple bids
+# decision variables for the acceptance ratio of simple and block bids (including linked bids)

 model.xs = pyo.Var(